kohana/core/guide/kohana/tutorials/hello-world.md

 ![Hello, World!](hello_world_1.png "Hello, World!")

-If you get a 404 Error Check these issues:
+If you get a 404 Error....
+Check these issues:

 1. You probably did not rename example.htaccess to .htaccess in your application directory.

 2. Also try typing http://localhost/index.php/hello/index into your browser.
+If this doesn't work you might have a route issue.

 3. Make sure you created a default Route in the bootstrap.php

 4. Just because http:://localhost/appname  runs correctly do not assume above issues are correct.
 You will run into problems as soon as you try to do a real world view and controller.

 ## That was good, but we can do better